johanmazoyer/Asterix/docs/install.rst

 Dependencies
 -------------
-The installation of Asterix requires the following packages, which are useful for most astronomical data analysis.
+The installation of Asterix requires the commmon python packages, documented in the setup.py file, which are useful for most astronomical data analysis.
 They will be automatically installed in the setup.

-* numpy
-* scipy
-* scikit-image
-* astropy
-* matplotlib
-* configobj

 We recommend you use a version of Python > 3.10 to use Asterix.
 As Asterix can be computationally expensive, we recommend a powerful computer to optimize the correction.
 This will depend on specific test you want to perform (number of deformable mirrors,